mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.6/getting-started/installing/index.md

 <a name="create-service-account"></a>

 # Create a service account
 The Edge-LB API server must be associated with a service account so that it can launch Edge-LB pools on public and private nodes, based on user requests.
 [Service accounts](/mesosphere/dcos/2.0/security/ent/service-auth/) are used in conjunction with public/private key pairs, secrets, permissions, and authentication tokens to provide secure access for services running on DC/OS Enterprise clusters.
-For DC/OS Open Source clusters Service Accounts provide the service with a login other than the user's login.
+For DC/OS Open Source clusters Service Accounts, provide the service with a login other than the user's login.

 ## DC/OS Enterprise Service Accounts